-$^{35}\ http://www.embassyofafghanistan.org/article/the-tokyo-declaration-partnership-for-self-reliance-in-afghanistan-from-transition-to-transf.$ meeting in Kabul to review progress since the July 2012 Tokyo meeting presented a mixed review of progress: it strongly praised government progress on budget transparency, revenue growth, and achieving Millenium Development Goals, including school enrollment and health care access, but noted varying degrees of progress on election reform, some minor anti-corruption measures, and local governance policies.
+In part to demonstrate that Afghanistan would uphold those commitments, the presidential administrative reform decree issued July 26, 2012, required virtually every ministry and government body to develop a work plan, complete unfinished tasks, file specified reports, or carry out specified reforms.37 The final communique of the July 3, 2013, "senior officials" meeting in Kabul to review progress since the July 2012 Tokyo meeting presented mixed findings:38 it strongly praised government progress on budget transparency, revenue growth, and achieving Millenium Development Goals, including school enrollment and health care access.
+However, the review noted varying degrees of progress on election reform, anti-corruption, and local governance.
 It called for substantial improvement on other of the benchmarks, including human rights and accountability for the Kabul Bank scandal (discussed below).
 The meeting did not result in withholding of any aid.